MartyC-137/martyc-137.github.io/_posts/2023-01-07-shorten-union-queries.md

 ```
 The query that inspired this post was originally a SQL Server query, but with Fivetran, we've now pushed all of our data up to Snowflake.
 Turns out there is a much better way to do this in Snowflake!

-Here is a basic example that loops over a list of company names (the results of the 'organization' cursor in the below example), unions the results together, and then returns the final results using a resultset:
+Here is a basic example that accomplishes the same as above, by looping over a list of company names (the results of the 'organization' cursor in the below example), unions the results together, and then returns the final results using a resultset:

 ```sql
 set ro = 'sysadmin';